Regularities for solutions to the $L_p$ dual Minkowski problem for unbounded closed sets: Introduction

-The surface area measure of a $C$ close set $\mathbb{A}$, denoted by $S_{n-1}(\mathbb{A}, \cdot)$, is a core notion in the Brunn-Minkowski theory for $C$-coconvex sets by Schneider \cite{Sch-18}.
-Here a set $A$ is said to be a $C$-coconvex if $\mathbb{A}=C\setminus A$ is a $C$-close set.
-See the works of Khovanski-Timorini\u{i} \cite{MR-14} and Milman-Rotem\cite{Kho} for the development of the theory of $C$-coconvex sets.
-The Minkowski problem for $C$-close sets was solved in \cite{Sch-18, Sch-21}.

-Later, Yang-Ye-Zhu \cite{YYZ} defined the $L_p$ surface area measures for $C$-coconvex sets and study the $L_p$ Minkowski problem and the $L_p$ Minkowski problem for $C$-coconvex sets.
-Recently, Li-Ye-Zhu \cite{LYZ} establish a basic framework for the dual Brunn-Minkowski theory for $C$-coconvex sets and discussed the corresponding dual Minkowski problem.
-If $\mu=f(x)dx$ with $f: \Omega_{C^{\circ}} \rightarrow (0, +\infty)$, the dual Minkowski problem for $C$-closed sets reduces to find a convex solution $h: \Omega_{C^{\circ}} \rightarrow (-\infty, 0)$ for the following Dirichlet problem of Monge-Amp\`ere type equation (see (1.2) in \cite{LYZ})

-For $q>0$, a weak solution to the equation \eqref{Eq-0} was provided.
-Thus, it is interesting to study the regularities of solutions to the equation \eqref{Eq-0}.
-Furthermore, we investigate the $L_p$ dual Minkowski problem for $C$-close sets which reduces to find a convex solution $h: \Omega_{C^{\circ}} \rightarrow (-\infty, 0)$ for the following Dirichlet problem of Monge-Amp\`ere type equation
+In the smooth setting, the $L_p$ dual Minkowski problem for unbounded closed convex set in a closed convex cone \cite{AYY} is equivalent to solving the Dirichlet problem of the Monge-Amp\`ere type equation where $\Omega$ is an open convex set in $S^{n-1}$, $f$ is a positive smooth function on $\overline{\Omega}$, $h$ is the unknown function, $I$ is the identity matrix, $\nabla h$ and $\nabla^2h$ are the gradient and the Hessian of $h$ on $S^{n-1}$.
+A weak solution to the Dirichlet problem \eqref{Eq} was provided in \cite{AYY}.
+Thus, it is interesting to study the regularities of solutions to the Dirichlet problem \eqref{Eq}.

-In order to study the solvability of equation \eqref{Eq}, it is convenient to express the equation \eqref{Eq} in Euclidean space.
-According to Lemma \ref{app-lem1}, the $L_p$ dual Minkowski problem of $C$-closed sets reduces to finding a solution $u$ to the following Dirichlet problems for a Monge-Amp\`ere type equation in Euclidean space
+In order to study the regularities, it is convenient to express the equation \eqref{Eq} in Euclidean space.
+According to Lemma \ref{app-lem1}, the problem \eqref{Eq} is equivalent to the following Dirichlet problem for the Monge-Amp\`ere type equation in Euclidean space